ingonyama-zk/icicle/docs/docs/icicle/primitives/program.md

 ## Overview

-Program is a class that let users define expressions on vector elements, and have ICICLE compile it fot the backends for a fused implentation.
+Program is a class that let users define expressions on vector elements, and have ICICLE compile it for the backends for a fused implementation.
 This solves memory bottlenecks and also let users customize algorithms such as sumcheck.
 Program can create only element-wise lambda functions.

 ## C++ API